Katrin Koenning

-Katrin Koenning (born 1978) is a German-born Australian photographer, photojournalist and videographer whose work has been exhibited and published since 2007.
+Katrin Koenning (born 1978) is a German-born Australian photographer and videographer whose work has been exhibited and published since 2007.

-Biography
+Early life and education

-Koenning was born and grew up in Bochum, a city in North Rhine-Westphalia where she was educated in Steiner school and hiked with the Deutscher Alpenverein youth program.
-In 2002, aged twenty-five, she moved to Australia where her father and aunt had emigrated in the late 1990s.
-She studied documentary photography, gaining a Bachelor of Photography with High Distinction at the Queensland College of Art, Griffith University, Brisbane, during which she achieved Academic Excellence Awards in 2004 and 2006, and which she completed in 2007.
+Koenning was born and grew up in Bochum, a city in North Rhine-Westphalia where she was educated in a Steiner school.
+In 2003, aged twenty-five, she moved to Australia where her father and aunt had emigrated in the late 1990s.
+She studied documentary photography, gaining a Bachelor of Photography with High Distinction at the Queensland College of Art, Griffith University, Brisbane, during which she achieved Academic Excellence Awards in 2004, 2005 and 2006, and which she completed in 2007.

-In 2009 she moved from Brisbane to live and work in Melbourne, where she is represented by Reading Room Gallery.

 Photographer

 Koenning took up photography after the death in a plane crash of a close friend.
 During 2007 to 2008 she was Picture Editor for Picturing Human Rights and Tell My Story, publications of the Australian PhotoJournalist Magazine and in 2009 to 2010 Editor of their Silent Screams: Rights of the Child.
 Koenning's photo essays have been published in newspapers and magazines, including The New Yorker, FT Magazine, British Journal of Photography, The Guardian,Human Rights Defender, The New York Times, Der Spiegel, The Independent, and SBS Australia.